-Language teachers should recognize that a new form of communication is taking place in the linguistic sphere, which should pose new opportunities for teaching and learning.
-In fact, language scholars have started exploiting the opportunities offered by the SMS technology.
-For instance, Karres, a teacher shows students how English has evolved since Shakespeare's time using SMS lingo as an example of today's speech (Lee, 2002).
-It is also observed that text messaging, just like other popular technologies, can be a potential learning tool.
+Language teachers should recognize that a new form of communication is taking place in the linguistic sphere, which also be a line of the language scholars be a line of the l sphere, which should pose new opportunities for teaching and learning.
+In fact, language scholars have started exploiting the started exploiting the opportunities offered by the SMS technology.
+For instance, Karres, a teacher shows students how East to the students have the students how East to the students have the students hav students how English has evolved since Shakespeare's time using SMS lingo as an example of today's speech (Lee, 2002).
+It is speech (Lee, 2002).
+It is speech (Lee, 2002). speech (Lee, 2002).
+It is also observed that text messaging, just like other popular technologies, can be a potential learning. potential learning tool.
 It can be harnessed by educators to help students learn school-related content.
 Lee (2002) stresses that, teachers who encourage students to use messaging shorthand spark their thinking processes.

 Vosloo (2009) also reports that some teachers are using the quick, free-flowing writing style of texting to spark their learner's thinking processes.
-For instance, Trisha Fogarty, a sixth grade teacher in the USA says: "when my children are writing first drafts, I don't care how they spell anything, as long as they are writing.
+For instance, Trisha Fogarty, a sixth grade teacher in the USA says: "when much in says: "when my children are writing first drafts, I don't care how they spell anything, as long as they are writing.
+If this !" writing.
 If this lingo gets their thoughts and ideas on paper quicker, the more power to them".
-She does, however, expect her learners to switch to Standard English during editing and revising.
-Vosloo also adds that there is nothing new about the guiding and correcting role that teachers play as they teach contextappropriate behavior (speaking, writing, and socially interacting).
+She does, however, expect he however, expect her learners to switch to Standard English during editing and revising.
+Vosloo also adds that there is nothing. that there is nothing new about the guiding and correcting role that teachers play as they teach contextappropriate behavior (speaking, writing, and socially interacting).
 He continues that, "teachers have always corrected learners when they use slang in conversation or poor grammar and misspellings in their written works.
 When textisms appear in formal assignments, it provides an opportunity to have conversation with learners about context".